rkoeninger/ShenScript/docs/interop.rst

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

+.. function:: (js.instanceof X Class)

+   Determines if value is the product of a constructor, class or anything higher up its prototype chain.

+   :param any X:       The value to inspect.
+   :param class Class: A class or constructor function.
+   :returns:           A JavaScript boolean.

+.. function:: (js.log X)

+   Logs given value using :js:`console.log`.

+   :param any X: Value to log
+   :returns:     :js:`undefined`.

-.. function:: (js.function?
+.. function:: (js.nan?
 X)

-   Determines if value is a function.
-This test will also work for Shen functions.
+   Determines if value is :js:`NaN` (not-a-number) which will normally not be equal to itself according to the :js:`===` operator.

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.

+.. function:: (js.not X)

+   Performs JavaScript boolean inversion.

+   :param any X: Value to invert.
+   :returns:     A JavaScript boolean.

 .. function:: (js.null?
 X)

    Determines if value is :js:`null`.

-   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.

-.. function:: (js.nan?
-X)

-   Determines if value is :js:`NaN` (not-a-number) which will normally not be equal to itself according to the :js:`===` operator.

    :param any X: Value to inspect.
    :returns:     A JavaScript boolean.